sogno-platform/dpsim/README.md

 [LF Energy Slack](https://slack.lfenergy.org/) - Chat with other users and developers and get help in the **#sogno** or **#sogno-dpsim** channel.

 For email inquiries, please contact the Institute for Automation of Complex Power Systems (ACS), which coordinates DPsim development: [post_acs@eonerc.rwth-aachen.de](mailto:post_acs@eonerc.rwth-aachen.de).

+## Contribute

+If you want to get more involved with DPsim, we welcome contributions of all kinds, including code, documentation, examples, models, bug reports, feature requests, and reviews.

+Please open a Pull Request or issue on [GitHub](https://github.com/sogno-platform/dpsim), or start a discussion there to propose ideas and get feedback from the community.

+## Contributors

+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for a list of contributors.